omid-aghaei/my-vim-setup/Readme.md

 ## Features

-- 🚀 Optimized for JavaScript/TypeScript development
+- 🚀 Optimized for JavaScript/TypeScript/Vue development
 - ⚡ Fast and responsive with performance optimizations
 - 🎨 Beautiful UI with code-dark theme and airline statusbar
 - 🔍 Powerful search and navigation tools
 - 🤖 Smart autocompletion with CoC (Conquer of Completion)
-- 🛠️ Built-in support for Git, Prettier, and modern dev tools
+- 🛠️ Built-in support for Git and modern dev tools
 - 📦 Plugin management with vim-plug

 ## Configuration Summary